izumiFinance/iZiSwap-SDK-go/README.md

 you can call following interfaces to compute exchange amount of `tokenX` and `tokenY`

 ```
-// swap from tokenY to tokenX
+// swap from tokenY to tokenX with input amount of tokenY
 func SwapY2X(amount big.Int, highPt int, pool PoolInfo)

+// swap from tokenY to tokenX with desired amount of tokenX
+func SwapY2XDesireX(amount big.Int, highPt int, pool PoolInfo)

-// swap from tokenX to tokenY
+// swap from tokenX to tokenY with input amount of tokenX
 func SwapX2Y(amount big.Int, lowPt int, pool PoolInfo)

+// swap from tokenX to tokenY with desired amount of tokenY
+func SwapX2YDesireY(amount big.Int, lowPt int, pool PoolInfo)

 ```

 here when a pair is (tokenA, tokenB),